Little Fluffy Gigolo Pelu: Reception

-Jason Thompson feels that Pelu is the "most extreme form of Mizuno’s cute but dumpy men" and a secondary character in the manga while the stories are some of Mizuno's best.
+Jason Thompson felt that Pelu is the "most extreme form of Mizuno's cute but dumpy men" and a secondary character in the manga while the stories are some of Mizuno's best.

-David Welsh in The Comics Reporter states that Pelu's quest is "just a framing device that allows Mizuno to examine the resourcefulness and resilience of women, even kind of awful women.
-It also allows her to play with different tropes of different styles of manga storytelling." and describes the work as creepy, cute, and, he suspects, completely sincere.
-He asserts that you get your money's worth with the illustrations of Little Fluffy Gigolo Pelu, along with a passion "beyond craft and imagination" within the pages.
+David Welsh in The Comics Reporter stated that Pelu's quest is "just a framing device that allows Mizuno to examine the resourcefulness and resilience of women, even kind of awful women.
+It also allows her to play with different tropes of different styles of manga storytelling" and described the work as creepy, cute, and, he suspects, completely sincere.
+He asserted that you get your money's worth with the illustrations of Little Fluffy Gigolo Pelu, along with a passion "beyond craft and imagination" within the pages.

-Scott Green for Ain't It Cool News asserts that Little Fluffy Gigolo Pelu "sets up an infinity effect of laughing at something terribly bleak, then feeling bad about finding mirth in sorrow, then laughing at the absurdity of it all, and so on" and concludes that while Junko Mizuno is a divisive creator, readers needing to "get" her work to appreciate it, the manga features enough dire absurdity that it will force readers to laugh.
+Scott Green for Ain't It Cool News asserted that Little Fluffy Gigolo Pelu "sets up an infinity effect of laughing at something terribly bleak, then feeling bad about finding mirth in sorrow, then laughing at the absurdity of it all, and so on" and concluded that while Junko Mizuno is a divisive creator, readers needing to "get" her work to appreciate it, the manga features enough dire absurdity that it will force readers to laugh.

-Joseph Luster feels that the combination of Mizuno's "sexy/nasty/classy artwork" and "otherworldly storytelling" is a potent combination.
+Joseph Luster felt that the combination of Mizuno's "sexy/nasty/classy artwork" and "otherworldly storytelling" is a potent combination.
 Luster recommended Little Fluffy Gigolo Pelu as being a good place to start with Mizuno's works, as it is accessible but with "something more" giving a frame to the work.